 If you are pregnant or trying to get pregnant, let your gynecologist know.
 Your pregnancy may aggravate your prolactinoma.

-Treatments for prolactinoma aim to restore the normal function of the pituitary gland and reduce the size of the benign tumor.
+Medical treatments for prolactinoma aim to restore the normal function of the pituitary gland and reduce the size of the tumor.
 If treatment is successful, this should decrease the production of prolactin back to normal levels and relieve associated symptoms.
+If medical therapy is effective, women with a small prolactinoma, can usually conceive and have a normal pregnancy.

-If your gynecologist believes you have a prolactinoma, it’s likely that he or she will refer you to an endocrinologist for treatment.
-Treatment typically includes one or two primary methods – medication and surgery.
+If your gynecologist believes you have a prolactinoma, it’s likely that he or she will refer you to an endocrinologist for medical treatment.
+To treat prolactinomas includes one or two primary methods – medication and surgery.
+Occasionally, radiation therapy is necessary if a prolactinoma does not respond to medication.

 Dopamine agonists are drugs that mimic dopamine and they can help regulate the production of prolactin, restore fertility, and reduce the size of an adenoma.
 Cabergoline and bromocriptine are two popular choices.
 Cabergoline seems to be a more effective treatment, but bromocriptine is typically the best choice for women who wish to become pregnant.